breader124/notes/Microservices_Patterns/02_decomposition_strategies.md

 Difference between monolithic and microservice architecture is mostly visible on implementation and deployment view using words of 4+1 model.

-**Monolithic architecture** - Structure the application as a single executable/deployable component.
+**Pattern: Monolithic architecture** - Structure the application as a single executable/deployable component.
-**Microservice architecture** - Structure the application as a collection of loosely coupled, independently deployable services.
+**Pattern: Microservice architecture** - Structure the application as a collection of loosely coupled, independently deployable services.

 ### Services